 As the only Episcopal school in the city of Philadelphia, St. James is providing 85 students in grades 4-8 with a top-quality, faith-based private education.
 Thanks to more than 1,000 annual donors and scores of volunteers, our school is tuition-free.

-The majority of our students start school at St. James one to two years behind grade level.
-To prepare them for acceptance into best-fit high schools, we cap class size at 18 students, maintain a 7:1 student/instructor ratio, and extend the school day and year, including twice-monthly Saturday academic clinics), and an extended year (Summer Camp is the entire month of July).
+Most students arrive at St. James one to two years behind grade levels.
+To prepare them for acceptance into best-fit high schools, we cap class size at 18 students, maintain a 7:1 student/instructor ratio, and provide a required extended day program (until 5pm ), extended week program (twice-monthly Saturday academic clinics), and an extended year (Summer Camp is the entire month of July).
 Students rest in August!

 Throughout grades 9-12, our Graduate Support Team stays in close contact, mentoring and tutoring graduates to ensure their success.
 Support continues as they apply to and enter college, technical school or a career.
 They never stop being “our students.”